jwjvsr/ComputerAssistedPhysics/README.md

 The structure of the repository consists of four main parts, related to the quartiles in which the material is used.

+## Doc
+Contains a presentation on the embedding of CAS in the Applied Physics curriculum.

 ## Main parts:
 1. Part 1: introduction + vector calculus and Electricity and Magnetism
 2. Part 2: Applications in Signals and Modeling